 How Many Catalogs do I Need?

-When you open Lightroom for the first time, you’ll be prompted to make a new catalog and you’ll be able to specify the catalog name and location there and then.
+When you open Lightroom for the first time, it’ll prompt you to make a new catalog and you’ll be able to specify the catalog name and location there and then.

 By default, Lightroom puts the catalog on your computer’s main internal hard drive in the ‘Pictures’ folder.